Number Fourteen is a bright, clean, comfortable modern house. It is well equipped with everything needed to have a relaxing family holiday.

-We are situated in a perfect central yet quiet location ideal for exploring the history of Portsmouth and the surrounding area.
+We are situated in a perfect central yet quiet location next to and ideal for exploring the amazing history of Portsmouth and the surrounding area.

 Hampshire is a beautiful county which has two National Parks 'The New Forest' and 'The Southdown's National Park'.
 These are areas of outstanding beauty with diverse habitats and amazing wildlife.